devlegend524/Poolsea-Security-Audit-Report/SecurityAuditReport.md

 Staked ETH tokens accrue value over time using a rebase mechanism.
 In periodic updates, rewards gained by the validators are captured by external oracles and published to the Lido smart contracts, increasing all users' balances equally.
-Currently, only the main staking rewards are accrued but as soon as ETHEREUM merges the execution layer with the beacon chain, additional rewards are collected due to transaction priority fees and Miner Extractable Value (MEV).
+Currently, only the main staking rewards are accrued but as soon as Pulsechain merges the execution layer with the beacon chain, additional rewards are collected due to transaction priority fees and Miner Extractable Value (MEV).

 Due to network and node operator fees, as well as the fact that rewards are socialized between all